Other Support and Foreign Influences

 PDs/PIs applying for funding from sponsors that have COI requirements must ensure that all covered personnel involved in the project disclose outside financial interest(s) or obligation(s) that have the potential, whether real or perceived, to bias a research project or cause harm to human subjects participating in a research project.

 California State Law requires disclosures from PIs and Co-PIs applying for funds from non-governmental agencies except those on the FPPC Exempt List.

-- Determine when information, technologies, and commodities can be transmitted overseas to anyone, including U.S. citizens, or to a foreign national on U.S. soil.
+PDs/PIs are responsible for determining when information, technologies, and commodities can be transmitted overseas to anyone, including U.S. citizens, or to a foreign national on U.S. soil.

 Export control laws are implemented by both the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR).

 Export regulations apply whether or not the recipient is funded by a grant, contract, or other agreement, and apply whether or not the EAR or ITAR are cited in the award document.
 If a researcher accepts export-controlled technology or information from a government agency or from industry, the researcher is subject to ITAR or EAR regulations.

 PIs are advised to submit an Export Control Service Request Form to obtain guidance on sharing controlled technology with foreign persons overseas or in your lab, international research collaborations, traveling or shipping research materials overseas.
 Submission of this form will ensure that requests/questions are noted, time stamped, and tracked.
 For follow up questions after submitting the form, please contact firstname.lastname@example.org.

 Mistakes will be made, and reportable foreign connections may be overlooked and not disclosed as required.
 When this occurs, PIs should take the following action: